dantonnoriega/PubPol590-Sp15/Workshop 1/workshop_1.md

 `rm` -- ("remove") is used to delete files or folders.
 The system will not allow you to remove nonempty folders without a special flag.
 `mv` -- ("move") is used to move files into directories or to rename files.

-Also, for Mac OS X users, I recommend learning how to use [Tab Completion](http://www.ernieflores.net/osx-page-4/how-to-enable-tab-completion-in-mac-os-x-terminal/).
-Git Bash enables Tab Completion by default so Windows users need not worry.
+Also, for Mac OS X users, I recommend enabling [*tab completion*](http://www.ernieflores.net/osx-page-4/how-to-enable-tab-completion-in-mac-os-x-terminal/) in the Terminal.
+Git Bash enables *tab completion* by default so Windows users need not worry about enabling it. *Tab completion* takes some getting used to but it greatly speeds up writing command line code.

 **Examples:**
 Anything with a `$` first is an inputted command.
-Just below the command is the output, if any is produced.
+Just below the command is the output (if produced).
 ```
 $ pwd
 /Users/dnoriega